An intimate, stylish riad with sumptuous suites, aimed at romancing couples and creative types seeking privacy and inspiration”

 - Trips to the stylish coastal resort of Essaouira, the famous hippy trail destination with a small white medina, charming port and fantastic windsurfing

-- There are free transfers to the Djemaa el Fna square, plus guides laid on in every language to show you around and help with the necessary haggling.
+- There are transfers to the Djemaa el Fna square for an additional cost, plus guides laid on in every language to show you around and help with the necessary haggling.
 Admire the Koutoubia Mosque's 70m high minaret, sit in a rooftop cafe and people-watch, or head into the rabbit-warren souks and barter for leather goods, cowhide lamps, bedspreads, pottery and exotic spices

 - In-room treatments including relaxation massages, manicures, hairdressing and the AnaYela Love Special (a romantic bath for two with rose petals, incense, bath oil, champagne and cakes - Suites only)